-17.-(1) Subject to the provisions contained in the next Right of succeeding section, any purchaser of an article of food or purchaser to have food or of a drug shall be entitled, on payment to an analyst of a drug fee, according to a scale of fees, but not exceeding in any case the sum of two dollars, to be approved by the Governor in Council and published in the Gazette to have that article or drug analysed by the analyst.
+- 17. (1) Subject to the provisions contained in the next succeeding section, any purchaser of an article of food or of a drug shall be entitled, on payment to an analyst of a fee, according to a scale of fees, but not exceeding in any case the sum of two dollars, to be approved by the Governor in Council and published in the Gazette, to have that article or drug analysed by the analyst. - (2) If the analyst does not reside within two miles of the residence of the person requiring the article to be analysed, the article may be transmitted to the analyst through the post office as a registered parcel, subject to any postal regulations for the time being in force with reference to the carrying and delivery of that article, and the charges for the postage and registration of the article shall be deemed part of the charges of the said Ordinance or of the prosecution, as the case may be.

-- (2) If the analyst does not reside within two miles of the residence of the person requiring the article to be analysed, the article may be transmitted to the analyst through the post office as a registered parcel, subject to any postal regulations for the time being in force with reference to the carrying and delivery of that article, and the charges for the postage and registration of the article shall be deemed part of the charges of the said Ordinance or of the prosecution, as the case may be. - 18.-(1) Any government medical officer, any commis- certain persary of taxation, the inspector of villages, any officer of the sons take samples Mayor and Town Council of Georgetown or of New for analysis.
-Amsterdam, any officer of a town or village, any sanitary inspector, any police constable, and any other officer or person so authorised by the Governor in Council, may procure for examination a sample or samples of any article of food or of any drug, or may procure for examination, at any time or place before it is delivered to the consumer, a sample or samples of milk and, if he suspects that sample to have been sold to him, or to be about to be sold or delivered, contrary to any provision of this Ordinance, may, after following the procedure hereafter prescribed, submit the sample or samples to be analysed by an analyst, subject to any conditions as to the payment of fees or otherwise prescribed by the Governor in Council.
+18. (1) Any government medical officer, any district com- Certain missioner, the inspector of villages, any officer of the Mayor persons may and Town Council of Georgetown or of New Amsterdam, any samples for officer of a town or village, any sanitary inspector, any police constable, and any other officer or person so authorised by the Governor in Council, may procure for examination a sample or samples of any article of food or of any drug, or may procure for examination, at any time or place before it is delivered to the consumer, a sample or samples of milk and, if he suspects that sample to have been sold to him, or to be about to be sold or delivered, contrary to any provision of this Ordinance, may, after following the procedure hereafter prescribed, submit the sample or samples to be analysed by an analyst, subject to any conditions as to the payment of fees or otherwise prescribed by the Governor in Council.